THE REQUIREMENTS AND PURPOSES OF THE TWO RESURRECTIONS

 There is no other way.

-But unto them that are contentious, and do not obey the truth, but obey unrighteousness, indignation and wrath, (Romans 2:8)
+but to those who are self-seeking and do not obey the truth, but obey unrighteousness—indignation and wrath, (Romans 2:8)

 What will happen to us, Christian or not, if we obey unrighteousness?

 We will experience Divine indignation and wrath.

 tribulation and anguish, on every soul of man who does evil, of the Jew first and also of the Greek; (Romans 2:9)

 Every person who practices evil, who engages in adultery, fornication, lying, stealing, occult practices, pride, covetousness, drunkenness, malice, hatred, will be paid in tribulation and anguish whether he is a Jew, a Gentile, or a Christian.
 There is no respect of persons with God.
 God judges all equitably.